Mango (1 Mango) and Mixed Salad Greens (1 Cup, Shredded Or Chopped)

 Add Fiber-Rich Foods

-Consider eating mango and salad as part of a larger meal rather than on an empty stomach to decrease the potential for a spike.
+Consider eating mango and salad greens as part of a balanced meal rather than on an empty stomach.
+This can help reduce rapid sugar absorption.

 Regular Physical Activity